By Jim Kimble / October 13, 2020

 My parents were paying $170 per month for a bundle of phone, Internet and TV.

-They bought a Roku Ultra, and Obi 200 and a refurbished Verizon Fios router.
+They bought a Roku Ultra, and Obi200 and a refurbished Verizon Fios router.
 After some negotiating, I got them Internet service for $34.99 per month for 2 years.
-To replace their channel lineup, they subscribed to YouTube TV.
+To replace their cable TV channel lineup, they subscribed to YouTube TV.
 So now they’re saving $85 per month and still have their phone.
+(YouTube TV has since raised their price by $15 per month, but they’re still saving a good deal of money.
+And it’s much easier for them to go elsewhere for their TV channels now that they have broken away from their pricey cable TV bundle.)

 Have you used Google Voice or an Obi200?
 What has your experience been like?
 Share with others in the comments below.